-A series of complicated reactions that are initiated by a group of enzymes in the body called the Tissue Factor/VIIa complex forms a blood clot.
+A blood clot is formed by a series of complicated reactions that are initiated by the Tissue Factor/ VIIa complex.
 Animal tests show that blood clot formation can be minimized by inhibiting the Tissue Factor/VIIa complex.
 Tissue Factor/VIIa inhibitors may potentially be useful in various cardiovascular diseases and disorders.
 We are attempting to identify potential inhibitors of Tissue Factor/VIIa.
 We have an agreement with Sunol Molecular Corp. to expedite the discovery of new drug candidates designed to inhibit Tissue Factor/VIIa for our cardiovascular program.
 Under the terms of this agreement, Sunol conducts research and supplies us with tissue factor for our drug design program.